jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Three people enter.

-#### The Method

-Different candles burn on the table.
+Three candles burn on the table.
 Several glass jars sit nearby, along with small metal boxes with holes punched in the lids.

-"So we're testing what's *in* the air that makes fire burn."

-"That's the hypothesis."

-"But we don't know what's in air."

-"That's why we're testing."

-The merchant points to three candles.
+The merchant points to the candles, each with a thin tube directing air from a different source.
 "Same candles.
 Different air sources.
 This one gets air from outside—through this tube from the window.
 This one gets air from the fireplace chimney.
 This one just gets room air."

+The blacksmith nods.
+"So we're testing that there's something *in* the air that makes fire burn hotter."

+"That's the hypothesis."

+"But we don't know what's in air?"

+"No. That's why we're testing different kinds of air."

 "And we measure which burns hottest?"

-"And longest.
-And brightest."
+"And brightest."

 The blacksmith looks skeptical.
 "How do we measure hottest?"

-"Put an iron rod in each flame.
-See which heats faster."
+"We put an iron rod in each flame and see which heats faster."

 They light all three candles simultaneously.
 The merchant counts aloud.
 The blacksmith watches the flames.

-"The chimney one is brighter."

-"Write it down."
+"The chimney one is brighter.
+Feel this."
+The blacksmith holds his hand near the chimney tube.
+"More air is flowing through.
+The warm air pulls itself up."

+"So it's not what's *in* the air—it's how *much* air reaches the flame?"

+"Maybe both.
+We see that with bellows."

+"I'm writing.
+Keep talking."

-Chimney air: flame brighter.
+Test 2: Chimney air: flame brighter.

-"But is it hotter?"
+"Is it hotter too?"

-They place identical iron rods in each flame, tips touching wax at the other end.
+The blacksmith places identical iron rods in each flame, tips touching wax at the other end.

-"Now we wait."

-"For what?"

-"To see which melts the wax first."
+"Let's see which melts the wax first."

 They watch.
 The chimney-air candle's wax melts first.
 Then the window-air candle.
 Then the room-air candle.